 Judy Garland Net Worth

 Judy Garland Net Worth and Salary: Judy Garland was an American actress, singer, and vaudevillian who had a net worth of $40 thousand at the time of her death – the equivalent of $300,000 in today's dollars after adjusting for inflation.
+She had earned more than $400,000 in movie salaries before turning 18 and would go on to make nearly $10 million during her career, roughly $100 million after adjusting for inflation.
 At her peak, Judy Garland was one of the successful actresses in the world, and she was also an accomplished singer.
 Garland came from an era when actresses were expected to know how to sing and dance, and she was one of the few who was able to carry out all of these tasks with equal proficiency.

 As a result of her achievements, Judy won a number of awards and honors.
 These included an Academic Juvenile Award, a Golden Globe Award, a Special Tony Award, a Grammy Award, and many other accolades.
 She began her career as a teenager, and her introduction to the entertainment world came at a cost.
 Throughout the years, Garland suffered from feelings of low self-worth, and she battled substance abuse from a very early age.
 Financial issues also plagued the legendary actress, and this resulted in her extremely low net worth at the time of her passing.